AngryBytes/docker-vhosts/README.md

    This container must have access to the host Docker socket, mounted as `/tmp/docker.sock`, in order to discover other containers.

    The container runs an Nginx server as a reverse proxy, and will automatically reconfigure itself with virtual hosts according to other running containers that have an environment variable `VIRTUAL_HOST` set.
-   These virtual hosts should all be subdomains of the `docker` top-level domain.
+   These virtual hosts should all be subdomains of the `test` top-level domain.

    See the [jwilder/nginx-proxy] documentation for details.

- - A wildcard domain `*.docker` which resolves to the Docker host.
+ - A wildcard domain `*.test` which resolves to the Docker host.

    This ensures that the virtual hosts are reachable through the proxy.